-- uFR reader(s) with "uFR" descriptors in their product description.
-FTDI port with the baud rate 1Mbps, no changes to RTS (by default uFR devices have inverted FTDI RTS) - e.g uFR Nano, uFR CS, uFR Nano Online (transparent mode, requires cable connection) - 2.
+- 1. uFR reader(s) with "uFR" descriptors in their product description.
+FTDI port with the baud rate 1Mbps, no changes to RTS (by default uFR devices have inverted FTDI RTS) - e.g uFR Nano, uFR CS, uFR Nano Online (transparent mode, requires cable connection)... - a.
+On UWP, the first step instead uses serial communication with the same setup, due to FTDI not being available. - 2.
 Serial communication, at baud rate 115200bps, this step resets the device twice, first it tries setting the RTS to HIGH and tests the communication with the device, if this fails then it immediately sets the RTS to LOW and tests again.